 Employees may periodically be required to perform hazardous non-routine tasks.
 A non-routine task is one that the employee does not normally perform (because of infrequency, location, or type of work) and for which the employee has not previously been trained.
 A non-routine task may include when an employee is to work with a chemical under conditions that arise infrequently.

-Supervisors are responsible for contacting University Environmental Health and Safety for their respective campus whenever employees will be performing non-routine tasks involving the use of hazardous chemicals.
+Supervisors are responsible for contacting IUEHS for their respective campus whenever employees will be performing non-routine tasks involving the use of hazardous chemicals.
 Supervisors must ensure that employees are informed of the hazards and required control measures, including safe work practices, and proper personal protective equipment.

 - Contractors on campus